Common Causes of Hip Pain and Remedies for Relief

 The type of treatment you will require for hip pain will depend on a host of factors, including what is causing the pain and your medical history.
 As a pain management clinic, we strive to provide our patients with treatment options they can count on.
 We are strong advocates for regenerative medicine, such as stem cell therapy, trigger point injections, and more.

 In many cases, hip pain can be treated with alternative therapies such as acupuncture, physical therapy, and massage.
 If this does not work, certain medications may provide relief until we can get the bottom of what is going on.
-We believe in helping our patients find long-term solutions to their injuries or conditions, rather than simply masking the symptoms with drugs.
+Texas Partners Healthcare Group is the premier pain management clinic in Friso, and we believe in helping our patients find long-term solutions to their injuries or conditions, rather than simply masking the symptoms with drugs.
 If you are having difficulty moving your hip or leg, problems walking or bearing weight on your leg, or are experiencing sudden pain and swelling, please give us a call immediately and schedule an appointment.